Introduction: Leather Stitching Pony and Avoiding the Costanza Wallet

 We will first rough cut our pieces of wood for assembly.
 You will need 3 pieces at 16 inches long (Base and both Stitching Arms) and 4 pieces at roughly 5 inches long (2 for the Stitching Arms and 2 for the Pivot Block).
 We will take 2 of the 5 inch pieces and put a 45 degree miter on one end of each.
 This will allow for clearance at the inside bottom of the Stitching Arms.

 Measure in 1 3/4 inches from the sides and top of one of the remaining 5 inches pieces and use a compass to create a round end on one side of the piece.
-After this pieces is glued together, we will end up cutting and sanding that end to help form the Pivot Arm.
+After these pieces are glued together, we will end up cutting and sanding that end to help form the Pivot Arm.

 Step 3: Working on the Pivot Block